Montana State Library

 "Montana residents and its libraries value cooperation and neighborliness," said Bruce Newell, former Director of the Montana Library Network at the Montana State Library.
 "Despite the early attempts of sharing data through proprietary systems using microfiche and CDs, many libraries throughout the state continued to be isolated, both geographically and technologically.
 In 2000, the Montana State Library (MSL) became the first group to pursue an OCLC license that was statewide—the result of statewide discussions led by MSL's technology advisory committee.
 We then encouraged individual libraries to participate, not the other way around."

 Bruce, along with Karen Strege, who was Montana's State Librarian in 2000, began Montana's Group Services initiative.
 By 2013, more than a dozen OCLC cataloging and resource sharing tools were available to 249 public, academic and special libraries and branches.
-In addition to OCLC Cataloging Subscriptions, WorldShare® Interlibrary Loan and WorldCat®, many Montana libraries also have access to CONTENTdm®, WorldShare Collection Evaluation, ILLiad® and EZproxy®.
+In addition to OCLC Cataloging and Metadata Subscriptions, WorldShare® Interlibrary Loan and WorldCat®, many Montana libraries also have access to CONTENTdm®, WorldShare Collection Evaluation, ILLiad® and EZproxy®.

 "Between 2012 and 2013 alone, Montana library staff added 263 original records to WorldCat, updated 89,432 existing WorldCat records with local holdings, filled 53,071 interlibrary loan requests and lent 54,237 items using OCLC interlibrary loan tools," reported Cara Orban, Statewide Projects Librarian at the Montana State Library.